Sport in China: History

 Dragon boat racing dates back about 2000 years ago and remains a traditional event held around China every year.
 Cuju, a game similar but not related to the modern game of football, was played in China during the 2nd and 3rd centuries BC.
 Qigong martial arts activities became popular in China.

 Modern sports appeared in China at the beginning of the 20th century, largely under the influence of the American YMCA and Chinese reformers interested in adopting and adapting physical education models from the U.S., Europe, and Japan.
 The People's Republic of China (PRC) emphasizes sports and the government funds and trains talented youngsters into professional players, especially beginning in the mid-20th century.
 Ping pong is one of the biggest amateur recreational sports with an estimated 200 million players.
 Badminton is also well established and popular.

 According to CCTV Sports Channel, the gold-medal women's volleyball game of the 2004 Summer Olympics drew the viewership of 30% of TV-owning households; the figure was 18% for the China vs. Brazil match in the 2002 FIFA World Cup.
 Football and basketball are also shown on TV.

 Even though Western observers tend to associate China with table tennis, badminton, martial arts, and various forms of pool, traditionally Western sports such as basketball and football are getting more and more popular.
 China's professional sports are in its developmental stages.
 They also may consist of hacky sack, or ping pong during their free time.

 Types of sports

-American football

-American football leagues such as the American Football League of China and the China Arena Football League have been launched in recent years.